tapwatergames/BeeGame2TheBeequel/README.md

 The intention is that users will have a template that easily allows for the creation and deployment of small projects to the web.
 If you want an additional limitation that forces you to create small projects, try only using the limitation of only using one scene and one script! update template to make input signals connected to game by default

+automake the icon of your game the front facing ico as well